 “My life is not my own, I have been bought with a price.”

 Not only is this “mission” (aka vacation) something I will enjoy more when I come at it prepared to sacrifice and work hard for the good of us all, but motherhood in GENERAL is always more enjoyable when I realize this life is not MINE to live only for my own purposes, comfort and happiness.
 Of course, I believe in self-care, making myself a priority and maintaining my own identity, but at the end of the day, sacrifice is a HUGE part of motherhood – I can grumble, moan, complain and roll my eyes at every little thing – or I can believe that there is joy and fulfillment IN the sacrifice.

+Unless a seed dies, there can be no fruit.
 Unless I am willing to sacrifice, I will not enjoy the fruit of a wonderful season with littles and God-willing, a lifetime of strong connection with my children.

 These four things made a WORLD of difference for me this vacation.
 It’s been absolutely THE most fun vacation we’ve ever had, and this may be COMPLETELY vain of me to say, but I think it has a lot to do with my attitude, planning and reliance on God – the mama sets the tone for the home and the vacation – amiright?